Mesopotamian seal impression of ISHTAR (planet VENUS) – from Sumerian Inanna – standing on feline, Bronze Age, British Museum (image public domain)

 The planetary deity Venus-Ishtar is also easily identified on Bronze Age Late Babylonian kudurru boundary stones for delineating fields that were annually flooded with new alluvium.
 For example, this dark limestone archaeological kudurru (ca. 1125 BCE) of Gul-Eresh from the British Museum (see image above and below), where Ishtar (Venus) is an eight-pointed star as part of a sky triad shown left to right along with Sin (the crescent moon here) and Shamash (the sun), the most important astronomical deities as brightest – therefore ruling – sky objects.

 Babylonian kudurru of Gul-Eresh, upper detail, British Museum (image public domain)

-David Whitehouse, “Ice Age star map discovered” BBC SciTech News, 2000; David Whitehouse, “Oldest Lunar calendar identified” BBC SciTech News, 2000
+David Whitehouse, “Ice Age star map discovered.”
+BBC SciTech News, 2000; David Whitehouse, “Oldest Lunar calendar identified” in BBC SciTech News, 2000

 British Museum, London, Ancient Near Eastern Mesopotamia (Western Asia Dept.), collection # 102485, height 14 inches.
 District of Edina, Babylon, ca. 1125-1100 BCE.